NezoXMir/myblog/README.md

 # The name of the main folder
-### wherever "myproject" is written, you can change it to the name of your folder where the files of this repository will be located.
+### Wherever **"myproject"** is written, you can change it to the name of your folder where the files of this repository will be located.
 I had it in the "myproject" folder.
 Good luck